 ‘I don’t know what I think.’

-‘I need to road test it, harvest the data, and prove that it’s safe.’
+‘We need to road test it, check it out thoroughly, and prove that it’s safe.’

 Hector blew out his cheeks.